 Just like in the real world, the bike you ride on Zwift impacts your speed.
-There’s lots of bike brands and wheels in game, and it can be an absolute minefield to find the best setup.
+There’s lots of bike brands and wheels in game.
+It can be an absolute minefield to find the best setup.
 Luckily Zwift Insider have done all of the testing for us, so if you’re interested in getting a fast setup, check out their blogs for flat racing/routes or hilly racing/routes.

-Although it is one of the best and a real pain to get, the Tron bike is not as high and mighty as you may think…
+Although it is one of the best, the Tron bike is not as high and mighty as you may think…

 Race 1 – Don’t do a 4 hour Zwift race that finishes up the Alpe for your first one

-I didn’t think I’d had that many beers the Friday night before the race, but I’d clearly had one to many to think this was a good idea.
+I didn’t think I’d had that many beers the Friday night before the race.
+But, I’d clearly had one too many to think this was a good idea.
 Anyway, my first race was the Ascenders Team Watopia Pretzel Challenge.

 Basically starting with the Epic KOM 5km in, I quickly realised I was either going to put myself in a massive box to stay with the front group, or accept being dropped by the 49 year old man, weighing 51kg, and ride at my own pace.
 There seems to be 1-2 of these guys in every race without fail.

 I slotted into the 2nd group after the Epic KOM.
 I made sure I tapped out at least 4 w/kg for 20mins to make sure I hit the minimum Cat A requirement.
 After 4 hours and 12 minutes, I finished 12th.
 It took me at least 3 days to stop feeling the effects of that long on the turbo.
 I wouldn’t recommend trying to race that length on the turbo trainer often.

 One benefit is I do now have a rear end of steel though.